How Much Do A Silverback Gorilla Weight

 Weight as an Indicator of Health and Dominance

 A silverback gorilla’s weight is not just a number; it’s an indicator of his overall health and social standing.
-A healthy weight suggests that the gorilla has access to adequate nutrition and is free from disease.
+And a healthy weight suggests that the gorilla has access to adequate nutrition and is free from disease.
 It also reflects his ability to compete for resources and maintain his position as the dominant male.

 Trends and Latest Developments in Gorilla Weight Research